About Me

 I am a Principal Machine Learning Scientist at Prescient Design, Genentech.
 My research focuses on high-dimensional inference and sampling, with a particular emphasis on developing probabilistic algorithms for active, machine-guided molecular design.
 I received my Ph.D. in Physics from Stanford University, where I worked on hierarchical Bayesian methods for cosmology.
 During my Ph.D., I interned at NASA Ames and the Center for Computational Astrophysics at the Flatiron Institute.
 I hold a B.S. in Mathematics and a B.S. in Physics from Duke University.

-- Productionalizing machine‑guided design of antibodies, small molecules, and molecular glues with specific project desiderata
+- Productionalizing ML-guided design of antibodies, small molecules, and molecular glues tailored to project-specific desiderata

 - Sampling in high dimensions